emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

 ## Create Microsoft SQL Server Data Bridge

-This section introduces how to create Microsoft SQL Server data bridge for message storage and events recording.
+This section demonstrates how to create Microsoft SQL Server data bridge for message storage and events recording.
 It assumes that you run both EMQX and Microsoft SQL Server on the local machine.
 If you have Microsoft SQL Server and EMQX running remotely, adjust the settings accordingly.

 1. Go to EMQX Dashboard, and click **Integration** -> **Data Bridge**.